Re: Superman Returns - Extended Cut

 I think omitting the Brando dialogue was clever in certain scenes, as other than Superman the Movie fans I can imagine people wouldn't understand why it was there.

 I think what this guy did best with his cut of Superman Returns though was simply in re-editing.
 He makes scenes fly by (no pun intended) with the way he cuts them.
 No longer do certain scenes seem slow and laboured but thrilling and fun, this is most notable in the way he cut the museum robbery in with Kitty's car trouble.

-To be honest I think this cut makes Singer seem look worse as a director he didn't seem to know how to edit his film to better the pacing.
-Here some guy off the street has come in and re-edited this from an average film to a good film.
+To be honest I think this cut makes Singer look worse as a director, he didn't seem to know how to edit his film to better the pacing.
+Here some guy off the street whose come in and re-edited it.
+Turning it from an average film to a decent film.
 If there is one thing this edit proved its that simply re-adding the scenes won't make the film any better but doing that along with some re-editing (to make the pacing better) would.
 I will definitely re-visit this from time to time and had this version been what was released I'd definitely give it a 7.5-8/10.